 mRNA Vaccines Are Coming Soon

 With mRNA, what may look like a “new” advancement is actually science that’s been in the works for decades.
-Karikó is now the senior vice president at BioNTech, overseeing the mRNA work and research she started years ago, while major pharmaceutical companies are on the brink of launching the first mRNA vaccines for widespread use.
+Karikó is now the senior vice president at BioNTech, overseeing the mRNA work and research she started years ago, while major pharmaceutical companies are distributing the first mRNA vaccines for widespread use.

 More Coronavirus News for You